 - Like any health evaluation, a substance use evaluation or assessment should be thorough, comprehensive and conducted by well trained, credentialed professionals.
 Assessments should be conducted in licensed, accredited facilities that use ASAM (American Society of Addictive Medicine) criteria and Department of Health and Human Services guidelines.

 - A comprehensive assessment will also help sort out severity, causes, triggers, related to the condition and help to develop treatment, discharge and continuing care plans.

-- Non CARF Accredited, non DHHS licensed NC DWI, NC DUI assessors screen for a disorder, but do not typically conduct a comprehensive assessment that provides sufficient information to create a holistic treatment plan.
+- Non accredited, non DHHS licensed NC DWI, NC DUI assessors might screen for a disorder, but often do not conduct a comprehensive assessment that provides sufficient information to create a holistic treatment plan.

 - All counselors should be credentialed as MSW, BSW, MA, LCAS, CSAC, LPC and/or LCSW.

 - Family services should be included or available at all levels of care.

 - A Psychiatrist should be available to assist with treatment as needed.

 - A discharge and continuing care plan should be in place prior to completion of treatment.

 - Post treatment services should be available and easy to access.
 First Step allows recovering group graduates to continue attending their primary group for $5 per day..

 - Choose a program whose goal is to assist you in never having another problem with substance use.

 Take the First Step to a life freed of problems from substance use!